amr080/docs-template/docs/developer/guides/running-a-centrifuge-node/index.md

   - /developer/
 ---

-# Running a Centrifuge node
+# Running a XFT node

 ## Introduction

-Running a full node allows to query the Centrifuge Chain blocks through it's RPC endpoints, wether you're a Dapp developer or you just want to be fully trustless and run your own node this guide will teach you how to setup your own full or archive node
+Running a full node allows to query the XFT Chain blocks through it's RPC endpoints, wether you're a Dapp developer or you just want to be fully trustless and run your own node this guide will teach you how to setup your own full or archive node

 ## Hardware requirements